Skip to main content

 About me

-Implementing new processes or improving existing ones requires deep understanding into the molecular and macroscopic phenomena that control a process.
-My research aims at achieving such insights through the combined use of tailored lab experiments, numerical simulations, and mathematical modelling.
-My areas of interests are chemical separation processes, thermochemical conversion of fuels, and processes involving particles suspended in a liquids.
+Implementing new processes or improving existing ones requires deep understanding of the molecular and macroscopic phenomena that control a process.
+My research aims at achieving such insight through the combined use of laboratory experiments, pilot scale experiments, numerical simulations, and mathematical modelling.
+My areas of interests are carbon capture, thermochemical conversion of fuels, and processes involving particles suspended in a liquids.

 Courses